Aldergrove Flying Station: Post war

 United States Air Force (USAF) Boeing C-17 Globemaster III operating from Aldergrove in support of U.S. presidential visit, 2003.

 Aldergrove was designated as a dispersal airfield for the RAF's V bomber force in the 1950s and was included in a reduced list of 26 airfields in 1962.
 In 1968 No. 23 Maintenance Unit RAF was responsible for the maintenance of McDonnell Douglas F-4 Phantom IIs in RAF service, with 116 aircraft passing through on their way to front-line service.
-Aldergrove was also the main servicing and reconditioning station for the English Electric Canberra from their introduction in 1951.
+Aldergrove was also the main servicing and reconditioning station for the English Electric Canberra from its introduction in 1951.
 In 1976, the station had a staff of 2,500 RAF personnel and 1,500 civilians.

 Various squadrons were posted here between 1945 and 1985: